slic3r/Slic3r/README.md

 ### What language is it written in?

 Almost everything are written in C++,
-Perl is used a bit but the prusa fork is getting rid of it (unless for scripting, maybe).

 The C++ API is public and its use in other projects is encouraged.
 The goal is to make Slic3r fully modular so that any part of its logic